monikabucholc/find-face/README.md

 * **React Router** to navigate between login, register and home page
 * Recreating visual prototype which I've built in **Figma**

-Although registration process is built using Firebase Authentication I have decided that users are allowed to use any credentials matching basic email format, without additional email confirmation to encourage trying and testing the app.
-There is also a Sample Account.
+Although registration process is built using Firebase Authentication, I have decided that you do not have to confirm credentials through additional email confirmation to encourage you to try and test the app.
+Feel free to use any data following typical email format or try provided Sample Account.

 ## Inspiration ##
 Idea for the project and main concept are based on <a href='https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/'>Zero To Mastery</a> course made by Andrei Neagoie.